Can I be Heart-Centred and still be successful?

 You see, while many of my clients resonate with the idea of being “heart-centred” they also identify with something else too — a thought pattern that goes a bit like this:

-“I’m a good person and I want to be nice to people – and fair, and respectful.
+“I’m a good person and I want to be good to people – and fair, and respectful.
 But can I really be a good person and be successful in business?
 Isn’t it the very nature of business that I have to be manipulative, self-serving and tell untruths for my own personal gain?”

 What is a heart-centred business?